coderforlife/ms-compress/README.md

 LZX
 ---
-LZX compression used in CAB and WIM files with some minor differences between them.
+LZX compression used in WIM and CAB files with some minor differences between them.

 Microsoft document about the CAB LZX format: http://msdn.microsoft.com/en-us/library/bb417343.aspx#lzxdatacompressionformat

 Untested for accuracy.
 Untested against native Windows functions.

-* Compression very "rough" but works in at least one example
+* Compression very "rough" but works for one example
- * Does not support creation of align offset blocks
+ * Does not support creation of aligned offset blocks but all other features implemented
 * Decompression based on 7-zip code
- * Should work for WIM and CAB compressed data (WIM data limited to 32kb uncompressed)
+ * Should work for WIM and CAB compressed data

 LZNT1
 -----